EddiePhi/EddiePhiPortfolio/README.md

+---------------------------------------- Personal Notes ----------------------------------------
+DEPLOYED GITHUB PAGES LINK: https://eddiephi.github.io/Responsive-Portfolio/

+DESCRIPTION:
+I built a responsive web portfolio from scratch using Semantic HTML, Bootstrap, and custom CSS.
+The portfolio has responsive images and functional links to several different pages, each detailing different information about me an what I do as a Software Developer.

+Below are the guidelines I followed for this project:

 # Unit 02 CSS and Bootstrap Homework: Responsive Portfolio

 Responsive design ensures that web applications render well on a variety of devices and window or screen sizes.
 As a developer, you will likely be asked to create a mobile-first application or add responsive design to an existing application.